neverchange95/Phishing-Detection-Methods/README.md

 #### Is used to create a realtime pipeline on phishing urls for blacklist checking and write that urls with some metadata to a csv-file which can be used to evaluate machine learning and deep learning algorithms.
 * Pulls OpenPhish Academic Use Program realtime phishing url feed within a specified time window
   * Time Window can be changed with `--pull-interval`.
-By default, set to 30 seconds.
+By default, set to 5 minutes.
 * Writes only the most recent entries to a csv file that occurred within the specified time window
 * Sends url and some metadata of recent entries to a listening blacklist-server for evaluation